ma2233/High_Speed_Network/README.md

 # High_Speed_Network
-Network Topology created from scratch in Cisco Packet Tracer using Industry Standards
+Network Topology created from scratch in Cisco Packet Tracer using Industry Standards.

+The following network has identical configurations in NY, LA, & Tokyo.
+Each city is made of an interal network who hosts three vlans {Employees, Guests, & a Native} (Native vlan for network devices).
+Each city is also made of two datacenter clients which are on external networks who connect to ours via BGP(external routing protocal).
+The rest of the topology learns new routes via EIGRP (internal routing protocal) Everything is sprinkled with other sophiscated networking options such as DHCP, ACLs, Firewalls, & an ISP.
+This goal of this network is to have the traffic be fast, redundant, and only restricted to only autherized access.